Argentina's new central bank chief a loyal government ally

-BUENOS AIRES (Reuters) - Career civil servant Alejandro Vanoli’s banking CV is thin and his staunch defense of reforms to ramp up state controls in the Argentine economy suggest he will be an unquestioning government ally in his new job as central bank chief.
+BUENOS AIRES, Oct 2 (Reuters) - Career civil servant Alejandro Vanoli’s banking CV is thin and his staunch defense of reforms to ramp up state controls in the Argentine economy suggest he will be an unquestioning government ally in his new job as central bank chief.

 The former markets watchdog chief, 53, brands himself as a “people’s economist” though he is far from a household name in Argentina and barely known in financial circles outside.